cloudbees-core-cd-workshop/workshop-exercises/exercises/advanced-pipeline-cb-core.md

 +- vars
 |   +- defineProps.groovy         # readProperties helper for Declarative Pipelines
 |   +- defineProps.txt            # help text for 'defineProps' custom step
-|   +- dockerBuildPush.groovy     # custom step for 'Build and Push Image' stage
+|   +- dockerBuildPush.groovy     # custom step for 'Build and Push Image' stage to build an image with Kaniko and pust it to an ECR
 |   +- gitShortCommit.groovy      # sets an environment variable with specified length of full commmit sha - defaults to 7
 |   +- imageNameTag.groovy        # custom step to dynamically provide name and tag of image based on GitHub org/repo:branch
 |   +- kubeDeploy.groovy          # custom step for the 'Deploy' stage